 If you are packing a pallet/crate to be shipped below deck, each item cannot be higher than 2m or heavier than 1500kgs.
 We must be advised at time of quotation if there is any hazardous cargo to ship such as paint or batteries.

-If you are loading the container at the port or at your residence on the back of a trailer, you will get 2 hours to load a 10ft and 3 hours to load a 20ft and 40ft.
+If you are loading the container at the port or at your residence on the back of a trailer, you will get 3 hours to load a 20ft and 40ft container.
 If you require the container to be placed on the ground to load at your residence, it will require specialist haulage and you will have an AM or PM slot only.

 You will be solely responsible for loading and securing the goods into the container regardless of where you are loading.
 If the container is coming to you, it will arrive as it is with no ramp/forklift/tail lift.
 If you load at the port, you will not have access to any equipment such as forklift however the container will be on the ground.